Two new mammals discovered in Australia

 Infraclass: Marsupialia

-• Johnny Truant on said:
+• Johnny Truant says:

 Did you check this before you posted or did you just assume you knew more than a professor of biology?
 Marsupials are absolutely mammals.
 Mammals are distinguished by the possession of hair or fur, the secretion of milk by females for the nourishment of the young, and (typically) the birth of live young (although echinoderms, which lay eggs are also mammals),